posita/anydyce/README.md

 The outer ring can also be used to compare two histograms directly.
 Ever been curious how your four shiny new fudge dice stack up against your trusty ol’ double six-siders?
 Well wonder no more!
-The outer ring and corresponding labels can be overridden for interesting, at-a-glance displays.
 ``anydyce`` abides.

 ``` python